-As the days start getting shorter and the temperature drops, some folks migrate south towards warmer weather, others simply wear an extra blanket on their mattress to hibernate or wear their winter jacket to keep warm and active.
-Ever wondered how do animals survive through winter and where would they go for their food source?
+As the days start getting shorter and the temperature drops, some folks migrate south towards warmer weather, others simply keep an extra blanket on their mattress to hibernate or wear their winter jacket to keep warm and active.
+Ever wondered how animals survive through winter and where they go for their food source?
 Here is how birds and creatures sustain through the chilly winter.

 Migration: Several birds and butterflies migrate up to Southern America to get a warmer place to live in and consistent food supply to help them endure during the winter.
 Some birds and animals, such as the little brown bat and Indiana, migrate shorter distance south.
 They will reduce their body temperature to remain hot, slow their heart rate and hibernate in the caves.

 Hibernation: True hibernators like the bear will lower their body temperature and slow their heartbeat to near coma level to survive through the winter.
 Animals like groundhogs will wake up and shiver themselves warm if their body temperature drops too low while hibernating.

 Hence, they will find relaxation in little sleep and move about for shelter without changing their body temperature or heart rate.
 During mild weather, they awaken to eat and move around in search of food.

 Food Storage: The key element for winter survival for warm-blooded critters is the food source.
 Maintaining body temperature needs a whole lot of energy.
 Honeybees have a tendency to build a wax comb within the trees for security and will store honey as their food supply.
 In the same way, squirrels often store nuts.
 They consume as much as they can and hide the rest.
 They’ll spend their entire day right from early dawn until day seeking food when taking care to safeguard themselves from becoming food.